tobecci/notes/vuex_notes.md

 this.$store.dispatch('actionName');
 ```
 >the `context` is kinda like the store instance
->this.$store.dispatch('reducePrice','secondParameter'); allows the reducePrice action to receive and use that data
+>this.$store.dispatch('reducePrice', secondParameter); allows the reducePrice action to receive and use that data